imsc-rosetta/imsc-rosetta-specification/README.md

 To this end, the use of TTML constructs is highly restricted so that the exact form of the file may be specified in full without ambiguity.

-All styling is referenced, and style names used are fixed.
-Many styles are constant.

 ## why Rosetta?
 The development of this file format is a collaboration between several broadcasters and suppliers; so the name is not intended to connect the specification with any specific organisation.